 THIS DATE IN HISTORY: Jan.
 4

-It's the second eight-point game of Gretzky's NHL career and comes less than two months after the first (Nov.
-19, 1983, against the New Jersey Devils).
-It's a highlight of the highest-scoring NHL game in 64 years.
+It's the second eight-point game of Gretzky's NHL career and comes less than two months after the first, Nov.
+19, 1983, against the New Jersey Devils.
+His big night highlights the highest-scoring NHL game in 64 years.

-Gretzky has 38 assists during the 17-game streak, which ends three nights later against the Hartford Whalers.
+Gretzky also extends his NHL-record assist streak to 17 games.
+He has 38 assists during the streak, which ends three nights later against the Hartford Whalers.

-Exactly two years later, Gretzky becomes the first player in NHL history to get 100 points in seven straight seasons.
+Exactly two years later, Gretzky becomes the first NHL player with 100 points in seven straight seasons.
 He reaches the milestone with two assists in a 4-3 victory against the visiting Whalers.

 1942: The Detroit Red Wings shut out the Montreal Canadiens 10-0 at Olympia Stadium.
-The 10 consecutive goals-against are the most allowed by the Canadiens in their history.
+The 10 consecutive goals-against are the most ever allowed by the Canadiens.

 1988: Borje Salming of the Toronto Maple Leafs becomes the first Europe-trained player to appear in 1,000 NHL games.
 He has two assists in a 7-7 tie against the Vancouver Canucks at Maple Leaf Gardens.
 Salming also becomes the fifth player to appear in 1,000 games with the Maple Leafs.

-1990: Mario Lemieux breaks the Pittsburgh Penguins record by extending his point streak to 29 games.
+1990: Mario Lemieux breaks a Pittsburgh Penguins record by extending his point streak to 29 games.
 His two assists help the Penguins defeat the Canucks 4-3 at Civic Arena.

-1992: Mike Gartner has a goal and an assist for the New York Rangers to become the 33rd player in NHL history to reach 1,000 career points.
+1992: Mike Gartner has a goal and an assist for the New York Rangers to become the 33rd NHL player with 1,000 career points.
 The milestone comes during a 6-4 road loss against the New Jersey Devils.

 2007: The Blues tie an NHL record set by the Los Angeles Kings in 1974 by not allowing a first-period goal for the 12th consecutive game.
-St. Louis also is flawless in the second and third periods of a 2-0 victory against the Chicago Blackhawks at Scottrade Center.
+The Blues also are flawless in the second and third periods of a 2-0 victory against the Chicago Blackhawks at Scottrade Center.
 Manny Legace makes 28 saves.
 The streak ends two nights later when the Nashville Predators score 2:08 into the first period.